tungcua66/mobileGame/game/readme.txt

 Description: All the description is included in football_game.docx

 Version of Java required: java 8, please dont test with OpenJDK-11 or something greater than java 8.
-Why? : because LibGDX dont work with version > 8 :(
+Why?: because LibGDX dont work with version > 8 :(
 How to install java 8: sudo apt-get install openjdk-8-jdk-openjdk-8-jre Set default java verion: sudo update-alternatives --config java and then choose the version java 8